Angelito Sarmiento: As city mayor

-Sarmiento successfully vied for mayor of San Jose del Monte in 2004 but lost his re-election bid to then Representative and former two-term Municipal Mayor and the first City Mayor Eduardo V. Roquero (who ran under the Kampi banner) in 2007, amid allegations of cheating and bomb threats.
-In 2009, after a seemingly lengthy legal battle on the resolution of his election protest which affected even the residents of the city (the Comelec earlier ruled that Sarmiento is the duly-elected mayor, thus nullifying Roquero's election), he returned to his mayoralty seat after the Supreme Court dismissed the petition of Acting Mayor Reynaldo S. San Pedro to stop Sarmiento from assuming the seat.
+Sarmiento successfully vied for mayor of San Jose del Monte in 2004 but later lost his re-election bid to then Representative and former two-term Municipal Mayor and the first City Mayor Eduardo V. Roquero (who ran under the Kampi banner) in 2007, amid allegations of cheating and bomb threats.
+In 2009, after a seemingly lengthy legal battle on the resolution of his election protest which affected even the residents of the city (the Comelec earlier ruled that Sarmiento is the duly-elected mayor, thus nullifying Roquero's election, he returned to his mayoralty seat after the Supreme Court dismissed the petition of Acting Mayor Reynaldo San Pedro to stop Sarmiento from assuming the seat.
 San Pedro became the Acting Mayor of the city when Mayor Eduardo V. Roquero died on August 24, 2009.

 Sarmiento formally assumed control of City Hall on October 26, 2009, after San Pedro peacefully conceded his hold of the mayorship of the city, following the Supreme Court, Comelec and DILG decisions and the effectivity of the contested Comelec resolution.
-(Per the DILG order, San Pedro reverted to his old position of city vice mayor.)
+As per the Department of the Interior and Local Government (DILG) order, San Pedro was reverted to his old position of vice mayor.

-He ran for a full term as city mayor on 2010 but lost to outgoing Vice Mayor Reynaldo San Pedro.
+He ran for a full term as city mayor on 2010 but lost to Reynaldo San Pedro.